junaidi-ai/MedAISure/docs/usage.md

 - Aggregation: `ResultAggregator` builds a `BenchmarkReport` and supports CSV/Markdown/HTML export
 - Save path: `<results_dir>/<run_id>.json`

+> Tip: You can compute a weighted combined score across categories during evaluation.
+From the CLI, use `--combined-weights` and optionally `--combined-metric-name`.
+See [CLI combined score](api/cli.md#combined-score-via-cli-typer) and [Metric Categories](metrics/metric_categories.md).

 ## Caching

 If `cache_dir` is set, predictions per task are cached to JSON (`<run_id>_<task_id>.json`).
 Disable with `use_cache=False`.